blogmywiki/ZXSpectrum/README.md

 'dotman' is a BASIC game, not written by me - maybe a magazine type-in?

-'g3nxu' is a BASIC program by Mark Owen (not that one) to draw colour bars and my dad's ham radio callsign, for use in amateur TV transmissions.
+'g3nxu' is a BASIC program by Mark Owen to draw colour bars and my dad's ham radio callsign, for use in amateur TV transmissions.

 'Gorilla', another BASIC game on a cassette in the loft.
 A magazine type in?
 Written by Mark Owen?
 Or could it be this? https://worldofspectrum.net/item/0020215/